Tube-Based Zonotopic Data-Driven Predictive Control: Related work

 As an alternative, tube-based approaches \cite{langson2004robust,mayne2005robust} tend to be more computationally modest, while being robust to all disturbance sequences.
 The goal of tube-based MPC is to ensure that the nominal trajectory of the system satisfies tightened constraints, so that all possible trajectories of the true system satisfy the original constraint.

-In contrast to classical robust MPC formulations, which only assume additive process noise, we assume that the system matrices $(A,B)$ are also uncertain, and that the cost function is a generic convex function.
-A similar problem has been studied in \cite{de2004robust}.
-There, the authors consider the classical quadratic criterion on the state-action pair, and assume a linear system not affected by noise with polytopic uncertainty in the system matrices $(A,B)$.
+\colored{In this work we do not make any statistical assumption on the noise, and assume that the system matrices $(A,B)$ are uncertain}.
+A similar problem has been studied in \colored{\cite{de2004robust,calafiore2012robust,lu2019robust,bujarbaruah2021simple}}.
+In \cite{de2004robust} the authors consider the classical quadratic criterion on the state-action pair, and assume a \colored{noise-less} linear system with polytopic uncertainty in the system matrices $(A,B)$.
 Similarly, \cite{calafiore2012robust} considers Scenario Optimization \cite{campi2008exact} to handle generic bounded uncertainty sets.
-In \cite{lu2019robust} they consider with min-max adaptive MPC, which however requires persistency of excitation during the control phase.
+In \cite{lu2019robust} \colored{the authors consider a similar problem, with additive disturbance and parametric uncertainty.
+They assume the system matrices to be affine functions, \emph{i.e.}, $(A(\theta),B(\theta))=(A_0,B_0)+\sum_{i=1}^p (A_i,B_i)\theta_i$, for known matrices $\{(A_i,B_i)\}_{i=0}^p$ and some parameter $\theta\in\Theta_0\subset \mathbb{R}^p$, with $\Theta_0$ being a known bounded convex polytope.
+In contrast, we consider a data-driven approach to estimate the set of system matrices compatible with the data.
+Finally, the authors in \cite{bujarbaruah2021simple} consider a setting similar to that of \cite{lu2019robust}.
+The authors assume the system matrices to belong to convex compact sets with \textit{known} vertices, whereas we work with sets defined using matrix zonotopes.}

 Recently, the authors of \cite{alanwar2022robust} proposed \textsc{ZPC}, a robust data-driven predictive control approach based on data-driven reachability analysis \cite{alanwar2021data} to control an uncertain linear system affected by bounded noise.
 The input-output data of the system is used to construct a matrix zonotope that contains all the possible matrices $(A,B)$ that are consistent with the data, which is then used to formulate a robust MPC approach based on the reachable states.
 Their formulation, however, is not a tube-based approach, and does not consider the problem of instability in the set of matrices that are consistent with the data.
 Other robust formulations of data-driven predictive control approaches analyze the robustness of data-driven MPC from a different perspective, mainly by analyzing the resulting multiplicative model uncertainty in the Hankel matrices of the system \cite{huang2021robust,berberich2020data}.